I-4-2-10.Assembly of Procedural Material for the Certified Administrative Record

 Additional evidence that was received at the initial, reconsideration, or hearing level but was not exhibited (see HALLEX I-4-4-25); and

-C. Non-Exhibited Material Not Normally Included in the Procedural Record
+C. Non-Exhibited Material Not Normally Included in the Procedural Section

-In reviewing the non-exhibited material, the CRA must consider material that is not normally included in the procedural record.
+In reviewing the non-exhibited material, the court legal assistant must consider material that is not normally included in the procedural section.
 The following documents from the non-exhibited material should not be associated with the file:

 Congressional correspondence (unless the Member of Congress acts as representative for the claimant or submits new evidence);